 This great combination is the promise of an explosion of vibrant flavors.

 How could we finish this little tour into French gastronomy without mentioning cheese?

-Chateau Rauzan-Gassies 2011 is a wine of character in which floral notes such as rose can be perceived, with a splendid spicy finish.
+Chateau Rauzan-Gassies 2011 is a wine of character in which floral notes such as rose can be perceived, with a superb spicy finish.